-Financing Solutions is one of the only alternative lenders that works with nonprofits.
+Financing Solutions, a leading provider of business loans for nonprofits in the form of a 501c3/not-for-profit line of credit, is one of the only alternative lenders that work with nonprofits.
 We started the company in 2012 knowing we wanted to cater to specific industries, and we carved out our niche, providing nonprofits with a much-needed small business line of credit.
 Financing Solutions is now the leading provider of lines of credit to smaller nonprofits throughout the United States.

 A nonprofit line of credit is a fixed amount of money that a nonprofit organization can access for payroll, rent, or other essential expenses incurred by running a nonprofit.
 It’s an inexpensive financial backup plan to help nonprofits when cash flow is low.
 Cash flow at a nonprofit is often temporarily delayed when funding reimbursement is late or during a seasonal slowdown.

 Financing Solutions specifically designed its line of credit program as a backup to grants for nonprofits.
 In addition: